A detailed comparison of VAST and VPAID, plus more information on how they work to help you choose the right one for your video ads.

 VAST vs VPAID: What’s The Catch?

-Also, as also highlighted above, the version until VAST 4.0/4.1 stood lose in meeting industry viewability standards creating lack of trust in publishers.
+Also, as also highlighted above, the version until VAST 4.0/4.1 stood to lose in meeting industry viewability standards, creating a lack of trust in publishers.

 Relationship Between VAST And VPAID

 You might be wondering, what do VAST and VPAID share一relationship or differences?
-Well both.
-First, let’s clarify on how VAST and VPAID are related.
+Well, both.
+First, let’s clarify how VAST and VPAID are related.

 Now, there may be a requirement for feature advancement or customization in the solution which does not come with the standard package.
 At this point, VPAID enters.
 Understand this一needing extra features or customizations is an add-on, but not a different entity altogether.

 Hence, VPAID will make those add-ons possible without replacing the entire VAST setup.
-At some level, we may call VPAID and VAST as proxy to each other, whenever the situation calls.
+At some level, we may call VPAID and VAST as a proxy to each other whenever the situation calls.

 We discussed the relationship.
 However, on the technical end, there are certain differences which make the two technologies distinctive; the differences publishers and advertisers are often seeking.
 So here you go:

-- VAST: Creates a communication bridge between video player and ad server.
+- VAST: Creates a communication bridge between the video player and the ad server.

-- VPAID: Creates an interaction bridge between video player and video ad units.
+- VPAID: Creates an interaction bridge between the video player and video ad units.